Cycling monument: Winners of two monuments in a single year

+Most consecutive monuments

+Tadej Pogačar won four consecutive monuments over two seasons – the 2025 Liège–Bastogne–Liège, the 2025 Il Lombardia, the 2026 Milan-San Remo and the 2026 Tour of Flanders, the only rider to have done so.
+His streak ended with the 2026 Paris–Roubaix, where he finished second, behind Wout van Aert, before once more winning 2026 Liège–Bastogne–Liège two weeks later.

 Women's events

-Unlike the men's events, the women's editions do not have a higher points status above other one-day races.
-Media have therefore discussed other races that may be worthy of the "monument" title, including Trofeo Alfredo Binda-Comune di Cittiglio (the oldest one-day race on the women's calendar) and Strade Bianche Donne.

-As of 2025, four of the five monuments hold women's races as part of the UCI Women's World Tour.
-Since 2017, at least two monuments have had women's races in each calendar year.
-As of 2025, Giro di Lombardia is the only monument without an equivalent race for women.
+As of 2026, four of the five monuments hold women's races as part of the UCI Women's World Tour.
+At least two monuments have had women's races in each calendar year since 2017, as well as in 2004 and 2005.
+As of 2026, Giro di Lombardia is the only monument without an equivalent race for women.
+RCS Sport, the organizers of the men's Giro di Lombardia, are reportedly planning to launch a women's edition in 2028.